tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 So why was the build failing?
 When the unit tests ran, some of them would fail with an error stating that Mockito (more specifically [mockito-kotlin](https://github.com/nhaarman/mockito-kotlin)) - a library commonly used in Java and Android to provide mock test doubles and behavior verification - cannot mock final classes.

 In order to understand the error, let's try to understand first how Mockito works.
-It creates, at runtime, objects that extend interfaces or a classes designed to verify that a set of methods were called with the intended parameters.
+It creates, at runtime, objects that extend interfaces or classes designed to verify that a set of methods were called with the intended parameters.
 If a class that is attempted to be mocked is declared as `final`, then the error above will be thrown as a final class cannot be extended at compile or run time.
 In our unit test, a Kotlin class was mocked and as Kotlin classes are by default
 `final`, unless explicitly declared `open`, the error above was thrown.

 Although the culprit is found, we still have not figured out why the tests passed locally but failed on the CI server.